IN THIS ARTICLE

 - A Qumulo cluster in GCP running Qumulo Core 2.14.0 or above

 - One or more unconfigured Qumulo nodes in Google Cloud.
 For details on how to launch a new node, check out the Qumulo in GCP: Launch a New Node for an Existing Cloud Cluster article.

 - Command line (qq CLI) tools installed via API & Tools in the Web UI

 IMPORTANT!
 If you have configured IP failover for your cloud cluster, you must add additional floating IP's prior to adding another node.
 Additionally, the new node must have the same IAM role as existing nodes.
 Reference the Qumulo in GCP: Configure IP Failover article for additional details.

 IMPORTANT!
-Keep in mind that if this new node uses an older version of Qumulo Core than your cluster, it must be upgraded before you can add it using the steps provided in the Qumulo in GCP: Upgrade an Unconfigured Node article.
+To successfully add new nodes to an existing Qumulo deployment, the Qumulo version must match between all nodes.
+If a new node uses an older version of Qumulo Core than your cluster, it must be upgraded before you can add it using the steps provided in the Qumulo in GCP: Upgrade an Unconfigured Node article.

-- Login to the Qumulo Core Web UI of your existing GCP cluster.
+- Login to the Qumulo Core Web UI.

 - Hover over the Cluster menu and click Add Nodes.

-- Enter the list of IP addresses into the text box and click Add Selected Nodes to Cluster.
+- Enter the list of IP addresses of the unconfigured nodes into the text box and click Add Selected Nodes to Cluster.

 - Select Yes to confirm the addition of the selected node(s).